Acting head of UK finance watchdog says she may leave

 McDermott was seen as the leading internal candidate for the job of replacing Martin Wheatley, the former hardline CEO who was ousted by British finance minister George Osborne last year, when he also called for a "new settlement" with banks.

-Some members of parliament are concerned the government is putting pressure on the FCA to take a softer line on lenders and will grill the watchdog later this month.
+Some lawmakers are concerned the government is putting pressure on the FCA to take a softer line on lenders and will grill the watchdog later this month.

 In a previous role as chief enforcer, McDermott was instrumental in fining several banks for trying to rig the Libor interest rate benchmark and attempting to manipulate the foreign exchange market.